krithik-ramesh/9.66-final-project/README.md

 In this repository you will find code for the execution of the adapted PLoT with GPT for the Cluttr, Babi, E-share, and HOTPot QA.

-There is also a small conceptual test using the bAbI dataset downloaded from Kaggle using GPT-3.5 and WebPPL demonstrating that for qa1_single-supporting-fact_test GPT-3.5 multiple times struggles to correct answer the simple deductive reasoning questions falsely claiming people's locations are unknown or there is not enough information to determine their location.
-However, the probabilistic program written in WebPPL successfully encodes the logical reasoning needed to correctly determine the location of the first person who's location GPT-3.5 claimed is unknown.
-This demonstrates proof of concept of offloading the cognitive burden of reasoning from LLMs to probabilistic programs.

 ## Datasets in this repository: